 1×5 – Choose Your Pain

 Finally, the first episode of the series since the first one that was enjoyable, not just endurable.
 Also the most Star Trek episode so far, despite the actual, honest to goodness swearing and the first two openly gay male characters to grace the franchise.
 The characters are all coming together, there’s a marvellously bonkers final shot and the Klingons only spoke English.
 Hello to Jason Isaacs got some development and some kick ass scenes to do.
-There were even a few laughs thanks to the arrival of a TOS character (spoiler: Harry Mudd), whom my wife cunningly identified after a mere two lines of dialogue.
+There were even a few laughs thanks to the arrival of a TOS character (spoiler: (spoiler alert) Harry Mudd), whom my wife cunningly identified after a mere two lines of dialogue.

 More of this and I might actually start looking forward to each week’s episode.